brugal/wolfcamql/README-wolfcam.txt

   cg_cameraDebugPath  adds a model showing the camera path without updating freecam origin and angles.
 Use r_drawworld 0  and r_fastsky 1  for a clearer view.
 If both camera types are present (q3mme and wolfcamql) it will draw a model for each of them.

+Note that camera point creation will also record the effects of fx camera vibration (cg_vibrate 1).
+Use 'cg_vibrate 0' if you don't want those effects recorded.
+Camera path playback with 'cg_vibrate 1' will re-add the camera vibrate effect.

 --------------------------------------------------------------------------

 * camtrace 3d support: